Nick Harper: Early life

+Nick is mentioned in the opening line, "Nicky my child he stands there with the wind in his hair", of "McGoohan's Blues", on his father's third album Folkjokeopus (1969).
+Nick also made an appearance on stage at his father's 1974 "Roy Harper's Valentine Day Massacre" concert, telling knock-knock jokes to Keith Moon.

 Career

 His first solo release was the 1994 EP Light at the End of the Kennel which he quickly succeeded with his 1995 album Seed.
 In 1996, after this release, he had a chance meeting with Squeeze frontman and songwriter Glenn Tilbrook, which led to Harper being given the support slot for a Squeeze tour and being signed to Tilbrook's own Quixotic label.

 Following tours in the UK, US and Japan, Harper recorded both the 1998 album Smithereens and 2000's Harperspace with Tilbrook as producer.
 After moving to the Sangraal label in the early 2000s, a further EP (2001's Instrumental), live double album (2002's Double Life) and studio album (Blood Songs in 2004) were released.